Low carbon and net zero targets

 The De-carbonise Programme

-Derby University can provide free technical advice on how to make changes to support Nottinghamshire small and medium enterprises with becoming greener.
-Grants are only available to businesses within Derbyshire, but you can get lots of help looking at your low carbon initiatives and with sourcing suppliers.
+Derby University can provide free technical advice on how to make changes to support Nottinghamshire SMEs with becoming greener.
+No grants are available to SMEs from this programme outside of Derby and Derbyshire, but you can get lots of help looking at your low carbon initiatives and with sourcing suppliers.
 It’s worth talking to them to see what the best approach might be to achieve your environmental goals.
+Closes in December 2022

 - closes: December 2022